Rmoreno-94/Active-Directory-Group-Policy-and-File-Sharing/README.md

 AD GP and File Sharing

 Summary
 This project was an extension of my previous Active Directory Homelab.
 I was able to build upon the previous project by establishing roles and groups typically found within corporate environments to serve as a simulated enviroment.
-These roles included an HR department, IT department, and Sales department and I used the previously created user profiles to fill those roles.
+These roles included an HR department, IT department, and Sales department.
+I used user profiles that were created in the previous homelab project to fill those roles.
 Once these groups were established, I began to create group policies within the domain to establish the policies and preferences necessary for basic security.
 These policies include USB restriction, password management and lockout policies.

 <br/>![AD existing users added to groups](https://github.com/user-attachments/assets/f2f3051e-94fb-4c37-a072-fb3a22dfc1ed)
 I began this project by adding previously created users to specific groups by using the active directory users and computers tool to create the groups within the domain.
 I then added each member individually to their corresponding group.<br/>